The 8 Best Places to Buy Real Estate Leads in 2026

 Why I chose SOLD.com

 SOLD.com is one of The Close’s recommended pay-at-closing real estate lead companies.
-It connects agents with motivated buyers and sellers, utilizing data-driven insights and proprietary algorithms to match you with serious clients.
-It’s an excellent option for agents who want to minimize upfront risk, as you only pay when a transaction closes, making it a low-commitment and performance-based approach.
+It connects agents with motivated buyers and sellers, using data-driven insights and proprietary algorithms to match you with interested parties.
+It is an excellent option for agents looking to minimize upfront risk because you only pay when you close—no monthly fees, no long-term commitment, just results tied directly to performance.

 Additional features

-• Agent portal: Upon logging in, agents can view their wins, losses, and the number of their SOLD.com leads.
+• Agent portal: Upon logging in, agents can view their wins, losses, and the number of SOLD.com leads they have.
 They can also check their agent ranking within their ZIP codes and explore opportunities to boost their rankings and get more referrals.

 • Marketplace: As members of SOLD.com’s referral network, agents can access vendor offers in the Marketplace.
 These offers include discounts, educational resources, and sales performance incentive funds (SPIFs).